China Country Commercial Guide

 The dutiable value of an imported good is its cost, insurance, and freight (CIF) price, which includes the normal transaction price of the good, plus the cost of packing, freight, insurance, and seller’s commission.
 China Customs is tasked with assigning a fair value to all imports.

 For agricultural products, China Customs information frequently does not reflect seasonal changes in pricing or the effects of quality/grade on pricing.
-As a general rule, China Customs will charge against the highest price reflected in their database.
-The Foreign Agricultural Service of the U.S. Department of Agriculture is working with China Customs to improve their understanding of agricultural products pricing.
+As a general rule, China Customs will charge against the highest price reflected in its database.

 Taxes

 On top of normal tariff duties, both foreign and domestic enterprises are required to pay value-added taxes (VAT).
 VAT is assessed on sales and importation of goods and processing, repairs, and replacement services.
 VAT is assessed after tariffs and incorporates the value of the tariff.
-China is bound by WTO rules to offer identical tax treatment for domestic and imported products.
+The PRC is bound by WTO rules to offer identical tax treatment for domestic and imported products.
 VAT is collected regularly on imports at the border.
 Importers note that their domestic competitors often fail to pay taxes.
-VAT rebates up to 17% (a full rebate) are available for certain exports.
+VAT rebates of up to 17 percent (a full rebate) are available for certain goods.

 The Chinese government frequently adjusts VAT rebate levels to fulfill industrial policy goals.
 Exporters complain that it takes months to obtain the rebates, and amounts are often miscalculated.
 Also, local budgets limit rebates, and coastal provincial authorities often run out of funds for rebates well before the end of the year.
-The applicable rebate method varies according to the date the enterprise was established.
+According to Acclime China and BDO Global, rebate eligibility and processing methods may vary based on an enterprise’s taxpayer classification—such as general versus small-scale taxpayers—and the category of goods exported, rather than the date the enterprise was established.

-The U.S. signed a tax treaty with China that took effect on January 1, 1987 (United States-The People’s Republic of China Income Tax Convention).
+The United States signed a tax treaty with the PRC that took effect on January 1, 1987 (United States-The People’s Republic of China Income Tax Convention).
 It provides certain benefits and allows for the avoidance of double taxation, but in order to enjoy the benefits provided by the tax treaty, non-residents (enterprises and individuals) must register with their local tax authorities in accordance with Circular 124.
-The corporate income tax rate in China is 25%.
+The corporate income tax rate in China is 25 percent.

-This tax law includes two exceptions to the 25% flat rate: one for qualified small-scale and thin profit companies, which will pay 20%, and another to encourage investment by high tech companies, which will pay 15%.
+This tax law includes two exceptions to the 25 percent flat rate: one for qualified small-scale and thin profit companies, which will pay 20 percent, and another to encourage investment by high tech companies, which will pay 15 percent.
 Additional incentives are available for investments in resource and water conservation, environmental protection, and work safety.
 Preferential tax treatment for investments in agriculture, animal husbandry, fisheries, and infrastructure development continues to be applied.
+Note that taxable goods and tax rates are periodically adjusted.